-Little did I know before my time in Death Valley in 2016, but there is a creek that runs practically year-round in the park.
-Sure it was not flowing like what you would see in the Sierra’s or something, but it was in the heart of Death Valley, and it was water.
-This short trail will take you along a boardwalk to the water, and if you are lucky you might even see the elusive pupfish that exists pretty much only in Death Valley.
+You may not believe me, but there is actually a creek in Death Valley National Park that has water in it year round.
+Sure it was not flowing like what you would see in the Sierra’s or something, but it was in the heart of Death Valley, and there was water.
+This short trail will take you along a boardwalk to the water, and if you are lucky, you might even see the elusive pupfish that exists pretty much only in Death Valley.
 Here is all the info.

 - .5 miles round trip

 - A flat trail that is wheelchair accessible

 - Bring water

 - This information is from my trip in 2017

 - You can read all of my Death Valley National Park posts here

 Salt Creek Interpretive Trail is located off Highway 190, which is the main highway that goes through Death Valley.
 You will see signs for it about 13 miles north of Furnace Creek and will turn off to the left to access it.
 The 1.5-mile dirt road to the parking area was rough and washboard when I went, but it was still easily passable with a two wheel drive car.
 The parking lot was large, and there was only one other car there with us.

 Setting out from the west side of the parking lot, the Salt Creek Interpretive Trail is along an elevated boardwalk for the entire hike.